 Were Women at the Last Supper?

 Back in 2005 the French fashion house Marithé and François Gribaud used a variation on DaVinci's Last Supper in an ad campaign.
-It was banned in Milan.
+It was banned in Milan (1).
 In the same way, the church and state together banned images of women as disciples and women at the last supper when DaVinci first painted his masterpiece.

-Leonardo Davinci painted his Last Supper between 1495 and 1498 as a fresco on a wall at a men’s convent at Santa Maria delle Grazie in Milan, Italy.
+Leonardo Davinci painted his Last Supper between 1495 and 1498 as a fresco on a wall at a men’s convent at Santa Maria Delle Grazie in Milan, Italy.
 It was commissioned by Ludovico Sforza, the Duke of Milan and DaVinci’s employer for nearly 18 years.
 Having men in the painting would be suitable to the viewers: the male brethren of the convent.
 This art and simple décor it shows assisted in the brothers’ meditation and worship.

 In 1521, the theologians of the Sorbonne had formally condemned images of Mary Magdalene as a disciple and said it was heresy to portray her as anyone other than the repentant, sinful woman of Luke 7.
 DaVinci’s contemporary, Galileo, was sentenced to life imprisonment by the Roman Catholic Church in 1633 for claiming the Earth orbits the Sun.
-This was heresy since the idea contradicted the orthodox interpretation that Scripture’s indicated the Earth was fixed and central.
-Portraying a woman in DaVinci’s painting would have risked being accused of heresy for going against church orthodoxy and tradition by including women at the last supper.
+This was heresy since the idea contradicted the orthodox interpretation that Scripture said the Earth was fixed and central.
+Portraying a woman in DaVinci’s painting of the last supper would risk being accused of heresy for going against church orthodoxy and tradition.
+It reflects the restrictions of the time.

-DaVinci’s painting was part of the Catholic counter-reformation movement to remove all distractions, including women, designing the painting to encourage meditation and devotion to Christ.
+DaVinci’s painting was part of the Catholic counter-reformation movement to remove all distractions to encourage meditation and devotion to Christ.
 It shows no women and plain decor.
 It shows Jesus without a halo, to indicate Jesus and his disciples were simple and mortal.
-It powerfully captures the emotions and reactions of the evening and uses scientific lines of perspective but is a product of the restrictions of the time.
+It powerfully captures the emotions and reactions of the evening and uses scientific lines of perspective.

 The church of the Santa Maria la Mayor in Ronda, Spain features all women in blue at the Last Supper.
 The woman disciples are participating in both theology discussions and food preparation.The building dates to 1485, being converted from a mosque by the Catholic monarchs, but the five wall murals in it were painted in the 1900s by Raymonde Pagegie (8)

-- DaVinci shows all Italian males dressed in renaissance attire in a Florentine palace, rather than a Jewish celebration of Passover in Palestine
+- DaVinci shows all Italian males dressed in Renaissance attire in a Florentine palace, rather than a Jewish celebration of Passover in Palestine

 - Davinci shows figures seated at the table on benches eating fish and leavened bread, not Jesus and disciples reclining on couches eating lamb and unleavened bread